Motor Neurone Disease is the name for a rare condition where parts of the nervous system become damaged.

 - dragging of the leg

 - The condition is not usually painful.
 As damage progresses, symptoms spread to other parts of the body and the condition becomes more debilitating.
 Eventually, a person with MND may be unable to move.
 They may also find communicating, swallowing and breathing very difficult.
 In 10-15% of cases, MND is associated with a type of dementia that can affect things such as personality and behaviour.
 This is called Frontotemporal Dementia.

 Treatment therefore aims to:

-Living with motor neurone disease can be frustrating, challenging and sometimes a terrifying possibility, but it's not necessarily as bleak as many people imagine.
+Living with MND can be frustrating, challenging and sometimes a terrifying possibility, but it’s not necessarily as bleak as many people imagine.
 With strong community and specialist support, many people lead a relatively independent lifestyle and enjoy a quality of life they may not have imagined was possible at the time of their diagnosis.

-In most cases, motor neurone disease is fatal because of the eventual involvement of the breathing muscles, which typically makes someone with the condition gradually more drowsy and more susceptible to chest infections.
-The end of life in someone with motor neurone disease is not usually distressing and is most often in their own home.
-In a few cases, a person with motor neurone disease may die suddenly but painlessly during their sleep.
+In most cases, MND is fatal because of the eventual involvement of the breathing muscles, which typically makes someone with the condition gradually more drowsy and more susceptible to chest infections.
+The end of life in someone with MND is not usually distressing and is most often in their own home.
+In a few cases, a person with MND may die suddenly but painlessly during their sleep.